gsurendhar/Prometheus/prometheus_and_grafana_installation.md

 # Prometheus Installation Guide

-This guide provides step-by-step instructions to install Prometheus version on a Linux system.
+This guide provides step-by-step instructions to install Prometheus  on a Linux system.

 ## Prerequisites